junxit/us-congress-bills-117/bill.md

   - **(1)** *Appropriate congressional committee* The term appropriate congressional committee has the meaning given the term in section 2 of the Homeland Security Act of 2002 (6 U.S.C.
 101).
   - **(2)** *Covered agency* The term covered agency means an agency described in section 901(b) of title 31, United States Code.
   - **(3)** *Director* The term Director means the Director of the Office of Management and Budget.
+  - **(4)** *National security system* The term national security system has the meaning given the term in section 3552 of title 44, United States Code.
-  - **(4)** *Open source software; open source software community* The terms open source software and open source software community have the meanings given those terms in section 2201 of the Homeland Security Act of 2002 (6 U.S.C.
+  - **(4)(5)** *Open source software; open source software community* The terms open source software and open source software community have the meanings given those terms in section 2201 of the Homeland Security Act of 2002 (6 U.S.C.
 651), as amended by section 3 of this Act.
 - **(b)** *Guidance*
   - **(1)** *In general* Not later than 1 year after the date of enactment of this Act, the Director, in coordination with the National Cyber Director, the Director of the Cybersecurity and Infrastructure Security Agency, and the Administrator of General Services, shall issue guidance on the responsibilities of the chief information officer at each covered agency regarding open source software, which shall include—
     - **(A)** how chief information officers at each covered agency should, considering industry and open source software community best practices—